A new noninvasive way to view coronary artery disease

 In the past, the recognized “gold standard” for detecting atherosclerotic plaque was the use of invasive coronary angiography (cardiac catheterization).
 Now, advances in computed tomography (CT) scan technology allow us to use this noninvasive tool in the detection of coronary artery disease.

-As leaders in the detection and treatment of cardiovascular diseases, the Nebraska Heart Institute has opened a dedicated center for cardiovascular CT imaging, located on the campus of the Nebraska Heart Hospital.
+As leaders in the detection and treatment of cardiovascular diseases, the CHI Health Clinic Heart Institute has opened a dedicated center for cardiovascular CT imaging, located on the campus of the Heart Institute.

 What happens during the examination?